Skip to content

 Had a court claim but not yet a CCJ?

-• Admit it and offer to pay — in full, or by affordable instalments using the admission form;
+• Admit the debt and offer payment in full or through an affordable repayment plan using the admission form;

 Never ignore the papers If you do nothing, the creditor can ask the court to enter a CCJ against you “in default” — automatically.
 Always reply, even just to ask for time or set up instalments you can afford.
 Ignoring it is what turns a claim into a judgment on your credit file.